-No need to refrain from pizza on a diet.
-This healthy gluten free cauliflower pizza crust is delicious.
-Just add your favorite toppings, bake, and enjoy.
+No need to refrain from pizza on a gluten free diet.
+This low carb cauliflower pizza crust is delicious.
+Just add your favorite toppings and bake.

 In my last post, I described how my 13 year old daughter refuses to eat vegetables of any kind.
 It should come as no surprise that pizza is one of her favorite foods.

-I discovered a low carb pizza crust recipe made from cauliflower that is the best I’ve ever had.
-The original recipe is posted here.
+I discovered a low carb pizza crust recipe made from cauliflower that is so good that I had to share.

 It’s has to be good if my daughter can stomach it without fussing.
 I’ve tried other low carb pizza crust recipes before, but they had a funny taste that I just couldn’t get past.

-I should also mention that this pizza crust can be made ahead and put in the freezer for later.
+I should also mention that this low carb cauliflower pizza crust can be made ahead and put in the freezer for later.
 I ended up making two smaller crusts to freeze and one double recipe large crust to eat immediately.

 To reheat the pizza crust, I added toppings and then baked at 425 for 10 minutes.
 I then finished the baking under the broiler to crisp it up.
-The frozen pizza crusts were just as good as the fresh one.
+The frozen low carb cauliflower pizza crust is just as good as the fresh one.

 - 1 egg